 Plants are in most homes and provide a variety of benefits for your family.
 They even add to the decor.
 However, certain plants aren’t ideal around your furry family members.
-With such an extensive list of cat/dog toxic plants, it’s critical to know which ones you should keep out of reach of your pets, or better yet - pass on to someone else who doesn’t have animals.
+With such an extensive list of plants toxic to cats and dogs, it’s critical to know which ones you should keep out of reach of your pets, or better yet - pass on to someone else who doesn’t have animals.

 Here are some specific plants you should keep out of your home/garden if you have pets and the symptoms you should be on the lookout for in case your pet gets into one of them, whether at home or somewhere else.